Hiring physicians is handled directly by GIM.

 Nighttime hospitalists will work with a team of residents and students to provide nighttime coverage for the hospitalist teams and ensure critical attending coverage during the evening.

 Combined positions are also available.
-Learn more about HMC.
+Read further descriptions of the clinical services available at HMC.

-University of Washington Medical Center – Montlake (UWMC – Montlake)
+University of Washington Medical Center Montlake Campus (UWMC)

 Duties on the Medicine Consult Service include patient care, perioperative medical consultation, and teaching in the inpatient and outpatient settings.
 Duties on the Hospital Medicine Service include patient care and teaching on the general medicine wards.
 Some applicants may choose a blend of consultative and hospital medicine duties.